How to Buy the Perfect Engagement Ring

 Check the ethics

-It’s a good idea to check about the ethics of the ring you are buying.
+These days, savvy shoppers are increasingly aware of how ethical products and brands are.
 Diamonds in particular have been surrounded by controversy since the 1980s, when African ‘blood diamonds’ (also known as ‘conflict diamonds’) were generated by war.

 Go with your gut